braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/content_cards.md

 The Content Cards data model is available in the React Native SDK.
 For a full reference of the Content Card data model, see the [Android][6] and [iOS][7] documentation.

 The Braze React Native SDK has three unique Content Cards card types that share a base model: **image only**, **captioned image**, and **classic**.

+There is also a special **control** card type, which is returned to users that are in the control group for a given card.

 Each type inherits common properties from a base model and has the following additional properties.

 ### Base Content Card model properties